Lamin Jawo: Career

-Club career

 After a trial at Vysočina Jihlava in January 2019, the club announced on 29 January, that the player had signed a contract until June 2020.
-On 21 January 2020, he was bought free by Czech First League club Fastav Zlín, where he signed a three-year deal.
+On 21 January 2020, he was bought free by Czech First League club Trinity Zlín, where he signed a three-year deal.
 On 22 January 2023, he was bought free by Czech First League club Mladá Boleslav, where he signed a three-year deal.

+On 19 January 2025, Jawo joined Jablonec on a half-year loan deal with an option to make the transfer permanent.

+On 3 July 2025, Jawo signed a multi-year contract with Jablonec.